AbdulDevHub/3D-Three.js-Portfolio-Website/README.md

 # Simple Three.js Projects

+This repository serves as a collection of various Three.js projects.
+Each project resides in its own dedicated folder.
+Here's a brief overview of each project:

 ## [Portfolio Website](./Portfolio%20Website)

 This is the source code for a template portfolio website.
 The website includes information about a person, their manifesto, projects, accomplishments, and work history.
 It was built using Vite.js and Three.js.